bdo311/metagene-maker/README.md

 **limitSize:** y if only regions >200bp and <200kb should be considered; n if no limitation

-**numBins:** number of bins. anywhere between 100 and 1000 is good
+**numBins:** number of bins.
+Use 1 to get the average coverage across the entire region.
+To make plots, anywhere between 100 and 500 is sufficient.

 **extendRegion:** y if regions in the bed file should be extended 1x upstream and downstream; n otherwise

 **sideExtension:** number of nt's to extend on each side of the provided regions.
+Default is 0.

 **sideNumBins:** number of bins to allocate for the side extensions (this number must be less than half of numBins